39 verified secrets

 Trick-or-treat stations are themed to retired HalloWeekends haunted attractions

-HalloWeekends debuted in 1997 with minimal decorations.
-It now rivals peak summer attendance.
-The kids' trick-or-treat stations are themed to retired haunts: Pharaoh's Secret, Fear Faire, Zombie High School, and Happy Jack's Toy Factory.
+HalloWeekends debuted in 1997 with minimal decorations and now takes over the park every fall.
+Look closely around the event and you'll find nods to retired haunts like Pharaoh's Secret, Fear Faire, Zombie High School, and Happy Jack's Toy Factory.
 Tributes to defunct seasonal experiences within the seasonal event itself.

 Track Wait Times While You Hunt